eviefp/eviefp.github.io/_posts/2018-12-14-clasical-logic-in-haskell.md

 ## Proofs
 If this is interesting to you, this would be a good place to look away and try for yourself.
-If you do, keep in mind that typed holes are a very useful in this process (see [this](https://wiki.haskell.org/GHC/Typed_holes) for an example).
+If you do, keep in mind that typed holes are a very useful tool in this process (see [this](https://wiki.haskell.org/GHC/Typed_holes) for an example).